Morgan Hurd: 2019

 In February, USA Gymnastics announced that Hurd was selected to compete at the Tokyo World Cup in April.
 There she won gold ahead of Ellie Black of Canada and Asuka Teramoto of Japan.

 In June, after the conclusion of the American Classic, Hurd was named as one of the eight athletes being considered for the team to compete at the 2019 Pan American Games along with Sloane Blakely, Kara Eaker, Aleah Finnegan, Shilese Jones, Sunisa Lee, Riley McCusker, and Leanne Wong.

-On July 9, it was announced that Hurd would be featured in a year-long documentary series on the Olympic Channel titled All Around, alongside Angelina Melnikova of Russia and Chen Yile of China, which will follow their journeys and training leading up to the 2020 Summer Olympics in Tokyo.
+On July 9 it was announced that Hurd would be featured in a year-long documentary series on the Olympic Channel titled All Around, alongside Angelina Melnikova of Russia and Chen Yile of China, which will follow their journeys and training leading up to the 2020 Summer Olympics in Tokyo.

-At the 2019 GK US Classic in July, Hurd finished sixth in the all-around behind Simone Biles, McCusker, Grace McCallum, Eaker, and Wong.
-She placed first on bars, tied for eighth on beam with Sunisa Lee, and placed eleventh on floor.
-After the competition, she was named to the team to compete at the Pan American Games alongside Eaker, Finnegan, McCusker, and Wong.
+At the 2019 GK US Classic Hurd finished sixth in the all-around behind Simone Biles, McCusker, Grace McCallum, Eaker, and Wong.
+She placed first on bars, tied for eighth on balance beam with Sunisa Lee, and placed eleventh on floor exercise.
+After the competition she was named to the team to compete at the Pan American Games alongside Eaker, Finnegan, McCusker, and Wong.

-At the Pan American Games Hurd competed on all four events, contributing counting scores on vault and bars to USA's gold medal-winning performance in the team final.
+At the Pan American Games Hurd competed on all four events, contributing counting scores on vault and uneven bars to the United States' gold medal-winning performance in the team final.
 Despite posting high enough scores to qualify to the all-around and all individual event finals except for vault, she was unable to compete in finals because at least two of her teammates outscored her on each event; a maximum of two gymnasts per country may participate in each event final.
-On bars, Hurd tied Wong's score of 14.250, but Wong qualified for the final because she had a higher execution score.
+On uneven bars Hurd tied Wong's score of 14.250, but Wong qualified for the final because she had a higher execution score.